 Then it’s off to Norfolk to experience naval history, city life, entertainment and great cuisine and spirits.
 With over 144 miles of waterfront, Norfolk is a city where most attractions, shopping and restaurants are within walking distance of the Downtown area.
-Come aboard City Cruises by Hornblower for a dinner cruise, which offers panoramic views of Norfolk and the Navy’s Atlantic Fleet while cruising on the Elizabeth River.
+Come aboard City Cruises Norfolk for a dinner cruise, which offers panoramic views of Norfolk and the Navy’s Atlantic Fleet while cruising on the Elizabeth River.

 After a long day of touring, relax, enjoy great food and sip wine made with Virginia grapes at Virginia’s first urban winery, Mermaid Winery.
 Not time for bed quite yet?
 Then head to Granby Street to hear local and nationally known bands in Downtown Norfolk.
 Granby Street is home to more than 20 locally owned restaurants and bars, a hot spot for great nightlife until the wee hours of the morning.